 Angel decided that, as expected, the front line had to be the parents and guardians.
 She created an introductory workshop for parents (along with a separate one for professionals) to better explain and understand autism.
 Angel hopes to build autism awareness and acceptance in the minority communities that she serves so that autistic children in those communities will no longer be left behind.
 She is also available to speak at autism-related events and programs about autism awareness and minority communities, inclusion, and provider education.

 Angel holds a B.S. in Psychology from Howard University, a M.S. in Mental Health Counseling from Nova Southeastern University, and an M.A. in Spiritual Guidance from Sofia University.
 She has worked in over a half-dozen non-profit organizations focused on youth, and especially youth on the spectrum or with developmental delays.
+Angel is also a certified Infant Toddler Developmental Specialist.
 She hails from and currently lives in West Palm Beach, Florida.